 Know your market

 One of the first things you should do to prepare and inform yourself to design mobile apps, is to own a smartphone.
 This should be obvious, but it’s still one of the things I found to be the biggest advantage for me while designing mobile apps, was being a heavy mobile user for some years.
-You should try be a user before being a designer, and by using the device and its apps, it will be a lot easier to understand the needs and the problems about a mobile application.
+You should try to be a user before being a designer, and by using the device and its apps, it will be a lot easier to understand the needs and the problems about a mobile application.
 Your focus should always be on either iPhone or Android, since these are the two most common platforms and OS’s developed for.
 Recently, with the launch of the Windows Phone 7, there’s also a market and people designing for that platform, and even though you should be aware of the kinds of applications designed there, I’d still recommend you to focus on iOS and Android, at least for the time being.

 The biggest difference between developing a mobile application and a desktop application or even a website, is context, and this is what makes these mobile apps so powerful and interesting.
 Each app is used for its own purpose, on a specific time and place.
-If you’re creating a restaurant guide, you’ll want to create something that show the most relevant results to the user in the least time, since the user will probably be on the street or on the move, and is looking for a quick recommendation.
-This opens a lot of possibilities for innovation in mobile development, and as a designer you should always be informed of and testing the latest apps to be up to date on what is being created.
+If you’re creating a restaurant guide, you’ll want to create something that shows the most relevant results to the user in the least time, since the user will probably be on the street or on the move, and is looking for a quick recommendation.
+This opens a lot of possibilities for innovation in mobile development, and as a designer, you should always be informed of and testing the latest apps to be up to date on what is being created.

 So, if by any chance you’re still not a smartphone user, go get one and start downloading and testing these apps, as this user experience is definitely one of the most important things for you to design a rich and powerful mobile application.
 And don’t restrain yourself to the device you own, try to be informed about the others too.
 You can check some screenshots of the applications in each market, App Store for iOS, Google Play for Android and Apps+Games for Windows Phone.
 I recommend you check one service and how this service spans between mobile platforms, this way you can see the style and differences between each platform.
 As an example, you can see here Facebook for iOS, Android and Windows Phone.